Strivin0311/ads-learning/utils/platform.md

 # Platform for ADS
-*Here's some resources about Platform for ADS*
+*Here're some resources about Platform for ADS*

 Intros: